lathanbritz/Tracker-Bot/README.md

 # TRACK PRICE VIA ORACLE FEED
 From oracle published at https://github.com/lathanbritz/XRP-Oracles

+This code is setup to work with https://issue.cash/ USD it can be altered with work with other currency pairs from issue cache or something completely different, but that will require that pair feeds through via the oracle.

 The BOT will the buy/sell everything in its path to get to that price.
 You need to keep the bot funded use the yarn fund option to fun the bot it needs a decent amount of TESTNET XRP at times....